VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

 ## Heroku or Docker?

-Heroku is an intuitive PaaS to use from the viewpoint of a non-technical user.
-It appears like any other web application: enter the URL and the app is accessible.
+Heroku is an intuitive PaaS to use and the the app in production is easy to access from the viewpoint of a non-technical user.
+Like any other web application, any user can enter the URL to view the app.

-Beneath the surface, Heroku applications run on a lightweight container thanks to the Procfile that contains the commands to run at launch.
-However it defines its underlying container so there are restrictions in how data apps are deployed.
-Certain deployment features are priced
+Beneath the surface, Heroku applications run on a lightweight container thanks to the Procfile (needs to be committed to the repo) that contains the commands to run at launch.
+However Heroku defines its underlying container so there are restrictions in how data apps are deployed.
+Additional deployment features are paid features.

 Meanwhile, Docker (CaaS) offers developers flexibility in configuring containers for their applications.
-They have a container standards and developers can build their images on top of any other base image to customize the containers that the applications can run on.
+Developers can build their images on top of any other base image to customize the containers that their applications run on.

-Both have their own pros and cons and they serve different purposes.
-Heroku applications are suited for developers to prioritize app development without worrying about hosting on and managing app delivery pipeline, whereas Docker applications allow for custom development and hosting/deployment options at much lower costs.
+Both Heroku and Docker have their own pros and cons and they serve different purposes.
+Heroku applications are suited for developers who prioritize app development without worrying about hosting on servers and managing app delivery pipeline, whereas Docker applications allow for custom development and hosting/deployment options at much lower costs.

-My experience with Heroku is that the deployment options are limited, but they are suitable for my interests in developing software and deep learning systems, but  I am certainly open to any situation that calls for more customizations when running containers.
+My experience with Heroku is that the deployment options are limited, but they are suitable for my interests in developing software and deep learning systems, but  I am certainly open to any situation that calls for running customized containers.

 ## Some Ideas for Improvement
 - pivot to more sophisticated classification use cases, such as multi-class classification on medical images to diagnose a disease
+- apply image augmentation to create more diversity of images for training to reduce any potential overfitting or biases.
 - add additional pre-trained classification models such as ResNet and Inception for comparison between them in performance.

 ## Conclusion

 Image classification has evolved and matured as a deep learning application.
 Therefore there is much to explore from configuring pre-trained models and applying it to more business areas.
-Meanwhile,having knowledge of both Heroku and Docker enable me to choose how and where to deploy depending on business needs.
+Meanwhile, having knowledge of both Heroku and Docker enable me to choose how and where to deploy depending on business needs.